Killer Whale Research and Conservation Program 2022 Request for Proposals

 Applicant Overview Webinar (View Recording): July 21, 2022 11:00AM PT / 2:00PM ET

 Pre-Proposal Due Date: August 25, 2022 by 8:59PM PT / 11:59PM ET

 Full Proposal Webinar: September 2, 2022 11:00AM PT / 2:00PM ET

 Full Proposal Due Date: October 25, 2022 by 8:59PM PT / 11:59PM ET

-The National Fish and Wildlife Foundation (NFWF), SeaWorld Entertainment, Inc., the U.S. Fish and Wildlife Service and the National Oceanic and Atmospheric Administration are pleased to announce continued support for the effective implementation of three key strategies to aid in the recovery of the Southern Resident killer whale (SRKW) Distinct Population Segment.
-The program will award up to $800,000 in funds this year for SRKW conservation and may also support catalytic projects in other killer whale populations.
+The National Fish and Wildlife Foundation (NFWF), SeaWorld Entertainment, Inc., the U.S. Navy, the U.S. Fish and Wildlife Service, BNSF Railway and the National Oceanic and Atmospheric Administration (NOAA) are pleased to announce up to $1,500,000 in funding this year for the continued support for the effective implementation of three key strategies to aid in the recovery of the Southern Resident killer whale (SRKW) Distinct Population Segment.

 Conservation strategies for this program include:

 - Increase prey availability: support projects that increase availability of key salmon runs that are a critical part of the Southern Resident population’s diet.

 - Improve habitat quality: support projects that reduce threats to priority killer whale habitat from pollution and contaminants, vessel traffic and noise.

 - Strengthen management through research: support research to improve monitoring of demographics and distribution, health assessments and effectiveness of management actions.